shellspec/shellspec/README.md

 So you can access ShellSpec variables, but you can not access variable or function in the specfile.

-This feature assumed use with conditional skip.
-The conditional skip may runs outside of the examples.
-As a result, sometime you may need variables defined outside of the examples.
+This feature assumes use with conditional skip.
+The conditional skip may run outside of the examples.
+As a result, sometimes you may need variables defined outside of the examples.

 ### `%text` - embedded text

-You can use the `%text` directive instead of an hard-to-use heredoc with indented code.
+You can use the `%text` directive instead of a hard-to-use heredoc with indented code.
 The input data is specified after `#|`.

 ```sh